Avnet/hsio-dualcam-rtd/docs/source/linux_demo.rst

 Running the PetaLinux OS Image
 ==============================

 After the SDcard has been properly imaged, insert the card into your ZUBoard 1CG.
-Optionally you may also wish to connect a USB keyboard and a 1080p video monitor.
+Optionally you may also wish to connect a USB keyboard and a 1080p video monitor (`Avnet DP-eMMC HSIO module <http://avnet.me/dpemmc>`_ required to be installed on J2 HSIO connector).

 .. image:: images/DualCam_mounted_ZUBoard.jpg
     :align: center